 The vibe here is very local, there aren’t many western restaurants or even than many hostels and accommodation options.
 In this sense it is quite a refreshing look into Thailand especially considering it is only 84 km from the capital.

-Despite the awkward beginnings (being left on the side of the main road at 4am with no tuk tuks!) we actually loved Ayutthaya and it felt much more authentic and personal that places like Angkor Wat that are often swarming in tourists.
+Despite the awkward beginnings (being left on the side of the main road at 4am with no tuk tuks and surrounded by barking street dogs!) we actually loved Ayutthaya and it felt much more authentic and personal that places like Angkor Wat that are often swarming in tourists.

 Here there were steady local visitors to some of the more well-known temples, but many we had many to ourselves!
 Ok, don’t expect it to be a totally undiscovered gem, there are tourists here for sure and we noticed this even more on our second visit.
-But compared to places like Angkor it is positively quiet and a large amount of the tourism here is from Thai’s themselves.
+But compared to places like Angkor the Ayutthaya historical park is positively quiet and a large amount of the tourism here is from Thai’s themselves.

 Founded back in 1350 by King Uthong the city of Ayutthaya was once the grand capital of the Kingdom of Siam.
 To visit these historic UNESCO listed temples dotted wonder is to step back in time, back to the time of grand and imposing cities and powerful rulers showing off their riches.